OpenComputingLab/reusable-content-example/md_format.md

 The MyST markdown format and the Sphinx publishing framework are both extensible, which means that it is possible to define additional tags to support the creation of bespoke materials.

-For example, the publishing workflow has been extended to support:
+For example, the publishing workflow has been extended to include support for:

 - the parsing and rendering of `mermaid.js` diagram syntax;
-- the parsing and custom rendering of "activities" with revealable answers.
+- the parsing and custom rendering of "activities" with revealable answers;

-### Rendering `mermaid.js` diagrams

-The `mermaid,js` package is a widely used JavaScript that package TO DO

-### Supporting activity elements

-The OU-XML structured content format supports the definition of "activities" according to the following structure:
+- the embedding of video, audio, and zipped HTML5 assets

+Appropriate conversions take place when a markdown document is converted toi OU-XML.
+In addition, OU-XML documents can be converted back to appropriately structured markdown documents.